SembaMax/crypto-wallet/README.md

 ## ℹ️ Overview
-Multi wallet app for Bitcoin, Ethereum, Binance and Tron blockchains.
+Multi wallet app for Bitcoin, Ethereum, Binance and Tron blockchains. using the most trendy tech and tools.

 ## 📷 Screenshots